VonHeikemen/devlog/content/web-development/homemade-observables.md

 This is amazing, we now have really reusable way to set and destroy an interval.

 You may have notice that we are passing a number to the observer, we are not calling it _seconds_ because the **delay** can be any arbitrary number.
 In here we're not keeping track of the time, we are merely counting how many times the callback has been executed.
 Why?
-Because we want to make every observable factory as generic as posible.
+Because we want to make every observable factory as generic as possible.
 We can always modify the value that it emits by using operators.

 This how we could use our new interval function.